daniilvinn/daniilvinn.github.io/_posts/2024-05-04-omniforce-vertex-quantization.md

 When I was implementing my system, I kept in mind three factors:
 - My renderer is cluster-based
 - Float32 and float16 can represent values far beyond mesh AABB, which is redundant and only introduces additional "worthless" bits
-- Do I really need byte-aligned aligned data structures? (spoiler: no)
+- Do I really need byte-aligned data structures? (spoiler: no)

 ### Grid quantization
 #### Overview